Beautiful Monsters: Befriending Our Feeling World

 By Tsoknyi Rinpoche • 4 min read

-As we all know, there are the cognitive, mind-based phenomena — thinking, understanding, concepts.
-And there is feeling-oriented, somatic body and subtle body-based world.
-Today’s topic is mostly related to the subtle body part — the feeling dimension.
+As we all know, there are the cognitive, mind-based phenomena — thinking, understanding, and concepts.
+And there is a feeling-oriented, somatic body and subtle body-based world.
+Today’s topic is mostly related to the subtle body — the feeling dimension.

 The subtle body is more than mind and less than body.
 It’s in between.
-For most of us, when we were born, it was quite healthy.
+For most of us, when we were born, we were quite healthy.
 But due to many external conditions — environment, culture, pressure — we carry some distorted, unhealthy imprints.

 Three Big Beautiful Monsters